yuanz03/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC19 - Filter players by captain status**
+**Use case: UC19 - List players with captain status**

 **MSS**

-1. User requests to filter players who are captains
+1. User requests to list players who are captains
 2. PlayBook shows the list of players marked as captains

     Use case ends.